-As soon as you start making profits on a more consistent basis, you can then move on to part 4.
+As soon as you start winning on a more consistent basis, you can then move on to part 4.

-Part 4 – Make money on a part-time basis
+Part 4 – Make money as a Successful Bettor

 Making the Decision – The Pros and Cons

 As we have stated before, there are pros and cons of sp0ending time trying to become successful at sportsbetting.
-It isn’t necessarily the job of dreams.
+It isn’t necessarily the past-time of dreams.
 Therefore, before committing, you really need to consider everything very carefully.
 Is it the right choice for you?
 Undoubtedly there are the obvious advantages, but do be aware of the disadvantages.

-- There’s the potential to make big bucks!
+- There’s the potential to make decent money with hard work

-For many, one of the biggest draws of this would be the flexible working hours.
+For many, one of the biggest draws of this would be betting when and where you like.
 Most of the work that you need to do to make a profit from betting can be done at any time of the day – or night.
 Therefore, you can work around your own schedule.
-There may be times when you have to work at certain times – i.e. if you’re live betting, but most of the work is flexible and can be done whenever.
+There may be times when you have to be available at certain times – i.e. if you’re live betting, but most of the research and betting is flexible and can be done whenever.

 Also, you get to choose how many hours you put into it – but you need to be disciplined.
 If you put in just a few hours a day, the chances of making a decent profit are slim; however, you definitely won’t need to work all day every day – plus weekends.
 There are some weeks and periods that will be busier than others will.
-However – as you’re your own boss – you decide what and when to do it.
+However – as you make your own decisions – you decide what and when to do it.

-Another benefit is being able to work wherever you want.
-You can do it from wherever you want.
+Another benefit is being able to make bets from wherever you want.
+You can do it from wherever suits.
 The only stipulation is being able to access the internet to research and place bets.
 So, if you have a laptop, tablet or smartphone you can go where you like.
-This means you can make your money whilst travelling around.
-You don’t have to have any fixed location; you don’t need to find accommodation close to the office – as the world is your office.
-For many, this is the perfect lifestyle.
+This means you can choose and place your wagers whilst travelling around.
+You don’t have to have any fixed location; you don’t need to be anywhere specific – as the world is your oyster.
+For many, this is convenient.

-It’s not uncommon to dislike your boss.
+It’s not uncommon to dislike taking orders.
 Some people find it very hard to be answerable to one person.
-Having no boss is a big deal to some.
-You don’t have to follow anyone else’s rules.
+Being able to make your own choices is a big deal to some.
+You don’t have to follow anyone else’s rules o0r suggestions.
 This gives you a real sense of freedom.
-Having said that, the job isn’t entirely stress-free.
-However, this isn’t the same kind of stress that working for someone else is.
+Having said that, it isn’t entirely stress-free.

 However, for many people – the fourth advantage is the biggest pull…

 This, for many, is the biggest advantage.
-Many people want to take this step because they want to make more money than they already are.
-Well, if you do it right, then sports betting really does let you do that.
-You have a huge earning potential as a pro bettor; it is, in fact, unlimited.
+Many people want to learn about betting because they want to make more money than they already are.
+Well, if you do it right, then sports betting can help you.
+There is winning potential as a pro bettor.
 It may not be easy, but it’s possible.
-There are a number of very well-off individuals who have made their fortunes in this way.
+There are a number of people who use it as a good way of getting more money.

-So far so good – but don’t hand in your notice just yet.
-Firstly, you need to be clear of the disadvantages:
+So far so good – but remember, this isn’t the best or easiest way to make money You need to be clear of the disadvantages:

-- It will be hard to get any type of credit / loan / mortgage with this as your source of income.
+- It will be hard to get any type of credit /loan/mortgage if you rely on this as your only source of moneyWins.

 - You might have trouble with limited betting accounts or getting your accounts closed.

-As stated, pro sports bettors have the potential to earn a lot of money – but they are never guaranteed.
-You can’t look forward to your end of month pay-packet regularly.
+As stated, pro sports bettors have the potential to get extra money in their pockets – but this is never guaranteed.
+This can’t be counted on as a guaranteed monthly income.
 If you have some bad luck or a bad spell, then you need to make sure you aren’t counting on this as your only source of funds.
 You might even face times when you lose money.
 You need to be prepared for this.

 Difficulty with Credit or Mortgage

 This is very much linked to the first point.
 If you don’t have a set guaranteed income each month then lenders often aren’t willing to give you credit, a loan or mortgage.
-Even if you have no other source of money, this could lead to lots of issues you never anticipated.
-Even if you have been successful – and even if you have done so consistently, there’s still no guarantee.
-Banks are very wary of lending money to a professional gambler.
+So, if you have no other source of money, this could lead to lots of issues you never anticipated.
+Even if you have been successful – and even if you have a lot of success, there’s still no guarantee.
+Banks are very wary of lending money to anyone with no fixed income.

-As a sports bettor, you’ll spend a lot of your time working in front of the computer or TV.
+As a sports bettor, you’ll spend time sitting in front of the computer or TV.
 This can mean very limited interaction with others.
-Although the job might be fun and enjoyable, the solitude is less appealing if you spend too much time betting.
+Although at first, you might find it fun and enjoyable, the solitude is less appealing if you spend too much time betting.
 You may learn to deal with it, but this can often lead to them feeling a detachment from the outside world.
-If you have ever been a pro sports bettor – or worked self-employed or freelance, you’ll be well aware of what we’re talking about and the need to get away from the screen.
+If you have ever worked self-employed or freelance, you’ll be well aware of what we’re talking about and the need to get away from the screen.

 Accounts Limited or Closed

 This isn’t as uncommon as you’d like to think.
-This doesn’t just happen to professional sports bettors – or even just to those bettors who make a great profit.
+This doesn’t just happen to sports bettors who want to make money and take it seriously.
 Unfortunately, bookmakers can be quite quick to limit and close accounts now.
 If they suspect that someone knows what they are doing and is a threat, then they’ll close the account.